ssansovich/old-blog/_posts/2014-03-27-acquisitions-geographical-locations.markdown

 ---
 layout: post
-title:  "Nurturing the rolodex: Does distance affect acquisitions?"
+title:  "Nurturing the rolodex: how does distance affect acquisitions?"
 date:   2014-03-27 11:40:00
 ---